How We Build Our Custom ERP Ai Chatbots

 Other important aspects are the media and formats in which health records are stored:

 Health records are also useful for administrative purposes like automated invoice generation for patients.
 Patients can also avoid billing fraud by running their patient records through third-party evaluations.
+Actionable summaries make it much less time consuming to review the details of a visit and any medication paid for.

 The illustration below shows our medical report summarization pipeline based on GPT-4 and other deep-learning models.